Installing a subwoofer in your car yourself feels great! It’s so much fun to finally enjoy the awesome bass you’ve been missing in your music.

 Then push it through the car interior (if no easier alternative is available) and into the engine compartment, where you can then finally pull it through by hand and remove the power wire from it.

 It’s best to bend the ends so that they’re rounded and won’t snap easily on obstacles in the way.
 For best results, make a small loop on the end where you want to attach your wire and wrap it well with electrical tape to smooth over sharp edges that may snag.

 Running the wire the to back of the car

-This should be very straightforward.
-Trim about 1/2″ insulation from wire ends and assemble the fuse holder onto the expose positive wire.
-Connect a crimp ring terminal and crimp using vise grip pliers (or other strong pliers) or a crimp tool.
+This is very straightforward.
+Trim about 1/2″ insulation from wire ends and assemble the fuse holder onto the exposed positive wire.
+Connect a crimp ring terminal and crimp using vice grip pliers (or other strong pliers) or a crimp tool.